cippaciong/dotfiles/README.md

-Arch-i3
+dotfiles
 =======

-Dotfiles for Arch+i3wm on Desktop
+Config files I use for Arch